 Considering that Yukimura is far above them by birth and rank, it is ridiculously polite... but that's Yukimura for you.

-In Aria, Alice refers to Akari+Aika as "Sempai-gata".
+In ARIA, Alice refers to Akari+Aika as "senpai-gata".

 Saika Magoichi always refers to herself and her band of mercenaries as ware-ra collectively in Sengoku Basara.